DPeralez1/coffee/README.md

 ## Overview

+Just having fun while learning Python and wanted to create this where you receive an Iced Americano no matter what you order.

 The Menu Ordering System is a simple command-line application that allows users to view a menu, place an order, and decide if they want to order more.
 The application reads menu data from a CSV file and uses the `tabulate` library to format and display the menu in a grid format.

 ## Features